neilpate/rustybits/example_02_hello_world_minimal_dependencies/readme.md

 3. Call your `main()` function

 This happens automatically before your code runs, setting up the memory environment your program expects.

+---

+> **🚀 Ready for the Final Challenge?** Check out [Example 03](../example_03_hello_world_no_dependencies/) which achieves **ZERO dependencies** by implementing everything from scratch - including the reset handler, vector table, and linker script!
+You'll see exactly how `cortex-m-rt` works by building it yourself.
+It's the ultimate deep dive into embedded systems architecture!